Sahil-kachhap/ClipInsight/README.md

 https://github.com/Sahil-kachhap/ClipInsight/assets/54017876/4b1421df-61bf-42e6-abdf-e7fdf97d4f99

-**ClipInsight** is the result of a creative whirlwind during LLM Hackathon by Streamlit, where we set out to tackle the frustration of navigating through lengthy video content on platforms like YouTube.
+**ClipInsight** is the result of a creative whirlwind during **LLM Hackathon by Streamlit** and **Generative AI hackathon by Peerlist**, where we set out to tackle the frustration of navigating through lengthy video content on platforms like YouTube.
 Our mission was to make video content more accessible, interactive, and time-efficient for users from all walks of life.

 **Why?** Because we believe that knowledge should be easily accessible and engaging for everyone.